cluttrdev/pytrajectory/doc/source/guide/start.rst

 ***************

 This section provides an overview on what PyTrajectory is and how to use it.
-For a more detailed view please have a look at the :ref:`pytrajectory`.
+For a more detailed view please have a look at the :ref:`reference`.

 .. contents:: Contents
    :local: